 Your journey continues north towards Inverness, the capital of the Highlands.
 Discover Inverness and the North Highlands, by spending the day on the Kyle Line.
 Travel across one of Europe’s last great wildernesses towards Lochalsh, and enjoy the spectacular views of the Torridon Peaks in the distance.
 The Highland Main Line will then take you south to Aviemore, surrounded by the rugged beauty of the Cairngorms National Park.
 Spend a leisurely day on the Strathspey Steam Railway, a restored locomotive which is a nostalgic reminder of the Victorian era.

 Leave the highlands behind as you cross the Kingdom of Fife across the bright red and iconic Forth Bridge.
-Your Great Scottish Railway Journey ends in Edinburgh, Scotland beautiful capital city with its awe-inspiring skyline.
+Your Great Scottish Railway Journey ends in Edinburgh, Scotland’s beautiful capital city with its awe-inspiring skyline.

-We design each itinerary around your interests, so think of this as a starting point which can be tailored into something completely unique to you.
 We love the opportunity to use our first-hand knowledge and experience to design and deliver the perfect, bespoke holiday experience for you.

 Make your way from Glasgow to Oban on the iconic West Highland Line.
 The urban sprawl melts away as you travel alongside the bonnie banks of Loch Lomond and glide past the romantic ruins of Kilchurn Castle on Loch Awe.